PAFA's concentration in Animation offers students an opportunity to explore the ever-expanding world of this art form.

 Digital Computer Labs

-These new facilities complement PAFA's existing Media Lab, built in 2015 and set up for green screen video work and photography, with additional stop-motion animation stations.
+These facilities complement PAFA's existing Media Lab, built in 2015 and set up for green screen video work and photography.

 Animation students will enjoy multiple opportunities to exhibit work year-round at PAFA in a variety of settings.
 The Rhoden Arts Center, which opened in 2019, is a 265-seat state of the art auditorium, allowing students to display work in a professional theatrical environment.
 Additionally, the adjacent Anne Bryan Gallery houses dedicated projection space for exhibiting work.